Oil spills are hazardous as the marine ecosystem is affected, and the marine life-forms existence gets unnecessarily threatened.

 4. Burning In-situ

 In this method, the oil floating on the surface is ignited to burn it off.
-This in-situ burning of oil can effectively remove up to 98% of an oil spill, which is more than most of the other methods.
+This in-situ burning of oil can effectively remove up to 98% of an oil spill, which is more than most other methods.

 5. Using Dispersants

-When the spilled oil cannot be contained by using booms, the only option left is to accelerate the disintegration of oil.
+When the spilt oil cannot be contained by using booms, the only option left is to accelerate the disintegration of oil.
 Dispersal agents, such as Corexit 9500, are chemicals that are sprayed upon the spill with the help of aircraft and boats, which aid the natural breakdown of oil components.

 - It can effectively be used for spills over large areas.